Nico

-Christa Päffgen (16 October 1938 – 18 July 1988), known by her stage name Nico, was a German singer, songwriter, actress and model.
-She had roles in several films, including Federico Fellini's La Dolce Vita (1960) and Andy Warhol's Chelsea Girls (1966).
-Reviewer Richard Goldstein describes Nico as "half goddess, half icicle" and writes that her distinctive voice "sounds something like a cello getting up in the morning".
+Christa Päffgen ([ˈkʁɪsta ˈpɛfɡn̩]; 16 October 1938 – 18 July 1988), known by her stage name Nico, was a German singer, songwriter, actress, and model.

-At the insistence of Warhol, she sang on three songs of the Velvet Underground's debut album The Velvet Underground & Nico (1967).
-At the same time, she started a solo career and released Chelsea Girl (1967).
-Nico's friend, Jim Morrison, suggested that she start writing her own material.
-She then composed songs on a harmonium, not traditionally a rock instrument.
+Nico had roles in films including Federico Fellini's La Dolce Vita (1960) and Andy Warhol's Chelsea Girls (1966).
+At the insistence of Warhol, she sang lead on three songs of the Velvet Underground's debut album, The Velvet Underground & Nico (1967).
+At the same time, she released her debut album, Chelsea Girl (1967), composed of songs written by other musicians.
+At the suggestion of her friend Jim Morrison, she started writing her own material, using a harmonium, not traditionally a rock instrument.
 John Cale of the Velvet Underground became her musical arranger and produced The Marble Index (1968), Desertshore (1970), The End...
-(1974) and other subsequent albums.
+(1974) and other albums.

-In the 1980s, she toured extensively in Europe, United States, Australia and Japan.
-After a concert in Berlin in June 1988, she went on holiday in Ibiza to rest and died as the result of a cycling accident.
+In the 1980s, Nico toured extensively in Europe, United States, Australia and Japan.
+After a concert in Berlin in June 1988, she went on holiday in Ibiza, where she died from a cerebral haemorrhage following a bicycling accident.

 Early life

-Nico was born Christa Päffgen in Cologne to Wilhelm and Margarete "Grete" Päffgen (née Schulze, 1910–1970).
+Nico was born Christa Päffgen in Cologne to Wilhelm and Margarete "Grete" Päffgen (née Schulz, 1910–1970).
 Wilhelm was born into the wealthy Päffgen Kölsch master brewer family dynasty in Cologne and was Catholic, while Grete came from a lower-class background and was Protestant.
 When Nico was two years old, she moved with her mother and grandfather to the Spreewald forest outside Berlin to escape the World War II bombardments of Cologne.